 This website has been formatted to a width of 700 pixels which fits comfortably on most computer monitors.
 If you are viewing this website and the pictures & text (especially on pages such as orchids, mushrooms, kids' first fish, etc.) appear to not be vertically lined up correctly, may I suggest that you re-format your monitor width settings to 700+ pixels for maximum viewing enjoyment.

 I try to update the website at least once a week ... sometimes daily.
 The pages on summer fishing reports and the winter snowmobile trail conditions are our two most visited pages and together, they have the latest in up-to-date changes.
 The photos and text on all the pages are either changed or added to on a regular basis to keep you, our customers, informed of the latest news and tips to make certain that your vacation with us is a very memorable experience.
 Please bookmark this site for easy access in the future.

-Your hosts since June, 1986 - Doug and Marg Adams.
+Your hosts since June, 1986 - Doug and (the late) Marg Adams.

 How to Find Us

 Driving time (including breaks and meals) to Temagami from ...